Nyvky (Kyiv Metro)

 The station is shallow underground, along with the Beresteiska and the Sviatoshyn stations, which are the first stations of the Kyiv Metro system that are not lain deep underground.
 The station consists of a central hall with rows of circular columns near the platforms.
 The columns are covered with glazed blue-coloured tiles.
 On the tiled walls along the tracks is a strip of plant motifs.
-The entrance to the station is located on the corner of the Peremohy Prospekt (Victory Avenue) and the Scherbakova Street.
+The entrance to the station is located on the corner of the Prospect Beresteiskyi (Brest Avenue) and the Danylo Shcherbakivskyi Street.